mrxk/dev-env/README.md

 The `spawn` command creates an image from the given environment (if one does not already exist) and then creates and starts a persistent container in the background.
 The image is assumed to contain `tail` and `tail -f /dev/null` is used to keep the container from exiting.
 The arguments to the `exec` command will be executed in this spawned container.
+If the arguments themselves contain flags then separate the entire command with double dashes `--`.
+For example, `dev-env exec -- ls -la /`.
 This container and image can be destroyed with the `rms` and `rmsi` commands.
 If `--detached` is passed to `exec` then the container will be detached and control will return to the shell.
 The container will exit when the command is complete.
 Because the container is persistent , changes made in the container are persistent.
 The image and container maintained by these commands is distinct from the one managed by the `connect` and `run` family of commands.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)